Last update : 2019/11/11

 2. How can I fix these crashes ?

 - First, try to start the game in DirectX 12 mode (available in launcher settings), if you can.
+This is the official solution recommended by IO but it does not work for a minority of players.

 Decompress this archive with WINRAR for example and put x64 d3d11.dll and dxgi.dll in your Hitman retail folder.
 Then start the game in DX11 mode.
 DXVK is a DX11 to Vulkan translator, and Vulkan API doesn’t produce GPU 0x80000003 timeout with Hitman 2.